-- change of negative perception on auditors generally, has been noted among officials. - The unit continues to audit key performance areas of the District municipality and the Audit Steering committee manages the findings, ensuring that issues raised as findings are addressed through Audit Action plan.
-However this is the area where the Audit Steering committee is ever behind on perfecting the tasks.
-The committee is chaired by Exec Mayor to strengthen the oversight. - continued support to the municipal functionaries assisted MDM to achieve clean audit / unqualified audit opinion for 2008/9.
+- change of negative perception on auditors generally, has been noted among officials. - The unit continues to audit key performance areas of the District municipality and the Audit Steering committee manages the findings, ensuring that issues raised as findings are addressed.
+However this is the area where the Steering committee is ever behind on perfecting the tasks. - continued support to the municipal functionaries assisted MDM to achieve clean audit / unqualified audit opinion for 2008/9.
 In the subsequent years the audit opinion by AG went poor.
 The District is continuously trying all to graduate from the status.
-With the input and assistance of the Audit committee the District has emerged successfully with "Qualified" AG opinion in 2019/20.
+With the presence of the effective Audit committee it is hoped that improvement will be realised.